The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Numerical method

-where the functions $\hat{F}_i$ on the right are possibly different for every grid point $x_i\in V$.
-Then, a discrete solution of \cref{eq:elliptic_general} on the unstructured grid introduced above is a grid function $u$ which satisfies $\hat{F}[u](x_i) = 0$ for all $i=1,\dots,M$.
-Note that the grid function $\hat{F}$ depends on the choice of the neighborhood and, in particular, it comes with intrinsic spatial and directional errors
+where the functions $\hat{F}_i$ on the right are possibly different for every grid point $x_i\in V_\mathrm{inn}$.
+Then, a discrete solution of \labelcref{eq:elliptic_general} on the unstructured grid introduced above is a grid function $\hat u:V\to\R$ which satisfies